 First off, you’ll need to zero in on the spot that’s giving off those noxious vapors.
 Luckily, we do have the perfect tool for this job, a UV blacklight.

 The UV light will also reveal all stains and traces that you might have missed before.
 Just remember that the light only works if the room is completely dark.
 How will you recognize the culprit?
 It will stand out, looking like a shiny mark.
 Go over the following areas to ensure you aren’t missing any stains:

 Now that you know the where of it, you should move on to the cleaning part.

 Go With a Strong Mixture of Easily-Available Ingredients

 Grab a bottle of peroxide and dole out 8 fl. oz. of it in a bowl.
-Then mix in 3 tbsp of baking soda.
-Next, tip in a few drops of your dish detergent.
+Then mix in 3 tbsp of baking soda—next, tip in a few drops of your dish detergent.
 Mix and pour into a spray bottle.
-There, now you have your weapon against the strongest smelling canine pee puddles.
+Now you have an effective weapon against the strongest smelling canine pee puddles.

 Go to the spot that the UV light helped you located.
 Spray it and let the mixture do its job for 10-20 minutes.
 After that brush or rub that part down.